 Non-economic damages may cover things such as physical pain, emotional suffering, and physical impairment in car accident cases.
 If your life has been drastically altered by the car accident, then you may win a large amount of non-economic damages.
 Sometimes an insurance company will end up paying out a substantially high sum in non-economic damages.

 Contact Brian C. Gutierrez if you’ve been involved in an auto accident.
 Visit our website or call us at 979-271-5338 to arrange a free consultation.
-Our lawyers will do their best to help you gather evidence, make an insurance claim, and potentially win compensation after a car crash.
+Our skilled car accident lawyers will do their best to help you gather evidence, make an insurance claim, and potentially win compensation after a car crash.

 If you have been injured in a car accident in College Station, Bryan, Madisonville, Huntsville, Buffalo, Caldwell, Navasota, Buffalo, Rockdale, Hempstead, or Brenham, it is important to speak with a lawyer who can help you understand your rights and guide you through the claims process.
 At the Law Office of Brian C. Gutierrez, Attorney Brian Gutierrez is committed to providing personalized legal services for victims of car accidents.
 When you work with our firm, you are working directly with Attorney Gutierrez.
 Our clients are like family—contact us today to schedule a consultation and learn more about the services we offer.